 Teachers and parents keep in contact with one another via a “communication notebook” (連絡帳 | renrakuchou).

 This notebook is so important that I will be writing a separate, in-depth blog post about it.

 All kids (even the babies!) have daily outside play, weather permitting.
 You might see daycare kids around town in their over-sized carts.
-Babies will be in a carrier strapped to sensei’s back.
+Babies will be in a carrier strapped to their teacher.

 My daughter’s class often went to a neighborhood park, the riverbank, or to a shopping mall near the train station.
 In the summertime, kids have pool play (水遊び | mizu asobi).
 Several field trips also take place throughout the school year.